 LNER

-I contracted to LNER as Lead Designer, and led a team of 3 (1 researcher, 2 designers) to design multiple iterations of the seat sensor display system.
+I worked with London-North East Rail (LNER) as Lead Designer, and led a team of 3 (1 researcher, 2 designers) to design multiple iterations of a new seat sensor display system.
 I also ran a week long sprint with my team and the client.
-This process took roughly 3 weeks.
+This entire process was lean and took roughly 3 weeks.

 Visit Site

 Lots of work was done of this before I started…but it wasn’t very systematic or user and outcome-centric.
-LNER didn’t know how to move forward, so I had to come up with a new way forward, and get buy-in.
+LNER didn’t know how to move forward, so I had to come up with a new path, and get buy-in from the team.
 I devised a new process and roadmap using usertesting.com, low-fi wireframing, and design sprints to get us where we needed to go.

 The Solution

-To start, and to get consensus and buy-in, I ran multiple workshops with key stakeholders that began with these existing challenges.
-Getting key stakeholders and users involved in the design processes increases usability, utility and buy-in.
-We formed a consensus on the key aspects of the journey that needed improving.
+To start, and to get consensus and buy-in, I ran multiple workshops with key stakeholders that began with the above challenges.
+We formed a consensus on the key aspects of the journey that needed improving: namely showing individual seats, showing 'part-time' occupied seats and showing a detailed view of occupancy.
 I paired participants in groups, provided them with the ‘building blocks’ of wireframes, and let them ideate on improvements.
 We voted on the most impactful and effective-seeming designs.
-We used the low-fi wireframes to conduct user testing via whatusersdo and guerilla testing.
-We generated a huge amount of findings, some of which included needing the graphics to look like a train rather than an abstract visual, with iconography needing to be very precise.
-Fundamentally, I found that users were interested in seeing both the carriages and the individual seat occupancy at the same time.
-I then designed the full UI for the app, web-app, and station screens
+We then used the low-fi wireframes to conduct user testing via whatusersdo and guerilla testing.
+My team analysed the findings and found that changing the graphics to look like a train rather than an abstract visual aided comprehension, and showing carriage and seat-level occupancy at once situated the user effectively.
+We then designed the full UI for the app, web-app, and station screens.
+This involved scaling individual elements of the designs and removing some to ensure visibility from various distances.

 The Outcome

-Over 10,000 users regularly used the platform with a NPS score of higher than 70.
-Users continue to use and enjoy this platform.
-New AI tools increased usage of the tool in the last year by 200%.
 The system made a pretty big splash - given it was the first in the world.
-The system is available now on LNER wifi hubs in the UK, on trains and in stations
+Several articles were published such as on in the Daily Mail The system is available now on LNER wifi hubs in the UK, on trains and in stations

 Client